 People who live in Knoxville have low incomes.
 About one out of four children live below the federal poverty line.
 The Hilltop Alliance is a community organization that works to improve the quality of life for people who live in Knoxville, ten other South Pittsburgh neighborhoods & Mt Oliver Borough.

 Code compliance projects happen in Knoxville and other hilltop neighborhoods as part of the Hilltop Alliance’s Property Stabilization Program.
 Keeping houses in compliance with city housing codes helps to stabilize communities with abandoned properties and foreclosures.

 The Hilltop Alliance helped create a greenway from the former Knoxville Incline in the mid 2010s.
 Trails & steps on the greenway connect Knoxville to the South Side.

 The Hilltop Urban Farm is a Hilltop Alliance project that helps people improve their food security by renting small plots of land to grow their own vegetables & fruits.

 The Carnegie Library – Knoxville serves the Hilltop community that includes Knoxville.
 Books can be checked out, and there’s an after-hours book return.
 Public computers & free WiFi are available.
 Meeting rooms can be reserved.
 A photocopier & wireless printer are available for a small fee.

-48-Arlington travels from downtown, through the South Side to the Southside Works, through Arlington, past Mt Oliver, Knoxville & Beltzhoover to the South Hills Junction, where it turns around.
+- 48-Arlington travels from downtown, through the South Side to the Southside Works, through Arlington, past Mt Oliver, Knoxville & Beltzhoover.

 Knoxville is represented on Pittsburgh City Council by District 3 (Central South Neighborhoods).
 County Council representation is through District 12.
 Voters in Knoxville elect the State Representative to District 19, & the PA Senator to Senate District 42.
 U.S. Congressional district 18 includes Knoxville.